KalaKit/KalaServer/docs/connect/global-cloudflared-access.md

 	- choose connector type 'Cloudflared' and click next
 	- enter tunnel name (needs to be save as you add to server)
 	- select 'Save tunnel'
-	- copy the command text in 'run the following command'
-	- create a new file called tunneltoken.txt inside the folder where your server exe will go to and copy the contents of the copied text except 'cloudflared.exe service install ' inside it, make sure it has no leading or trailing spaces, just the token itself
-	- WARNING: Do NOT share tunneltoken.txt, anyone with this file can hijack your server.
-Keep it secure like a root password.

 - Add a new cloudflared application
 	- log in to 'https://one.dash.cloudflare.com/'